opentimestamps/opentimestamps-client/README.md

     $ ots verify examples/incomplete.txt.ots
     Assuming target filename is 'examples/incomplete.txt'
     Got 1 new attestation(s) from https://alice.btc.calendar.opentimestamps.org
     Success!
-Bitcoin attests data existed as of Wed Sep  7 05:56:43 2016 UTC
+Bitcoin block 428648 attests existence as of 2016-09-07 CEST

 The client maintains a cache of timestamps it obtains from remote calendars, so if you verify the same file again it'll use the cache: